Malmö: 1275–1658 (Denmark)

 In the 15th century, Malmö became one of Denmark's largest and most visited cities, reaching a population of approximately 5,000 inhabitants.
-It became the most important city around the Øresund, with the German Hanseatic League frequenting it as a marketplace, and was notable for its flourishing herring fishery.
+It became the most important city around the Öresund, with the German Hanseatic League frequenting it as a marketplace, and was notable for its flourishing herring fishery.
 In 1437, King Eric of Pomerania (King of Denmark from 1396 to 1439) granted the city's arms: argent with a griffin gules, based on Eric's arms from Pomerania.
 The griffin's head as a symbol of Malmö extended to the entire province of Skåne from 1660.

 In 1434, a new citadel was constructed at the beach south of the town.
 This fortress, known today as Malmöhus, did not take its current form until the mid-16th century.
 Several other fortifications were constructed, making Malmö Sweden's most fortified city, but only Malmöhus remains.

 Lutheran teachings spread during the 16th century Protestant Reformation, and Malmö became one of the first cities in Scandinavia to fully convert (1527–1529) to this Protestant denomination.

+1658 onwards (Sweden)

 In the 17th century, Malmö and the Skåneland region came under control of Sweden following the Treaty of Roskilde with Denmark, signed in 1658.
 Fighting continued, however; in June 1677, 14,000 Danish troops laid siege to Malmö for a month, but were unable to defeat the Swedish troops holding it.

-By the dawn of the 18th century, Malmö had about 2,300 inhabitants.
-However, owing to the wars of Charles XII of Sweden (reigned 1697–1718) and to bubonic plague epidemics, the population dropped to 1,500 by 1727.
+By the dawn of the 18th century, Malmö had about 3,000 inhabitants.
+However, owing to the wars of Charles XII of Sweden (reigned 1697–1718) and to bubonic plague epidemics, the population dropped to 1,800 by 1727.
 The population did not grow much until the modern harbour was constructed in 1775.
 The city started to expand and the population in 1800 was 4,000.
 15 years later, it had increased to 6,000.

 In 1840, Frans Henrik Kockum founded the workshop from which the Kockums shipyard eventually developed as one of the largest shipyards in the world.
 The Southern Main Line was built between 1856 and 1864; this enabled Malmö to become a centre of manufacture, with major textile and mechanical industries.
 In 1870, Malmö overtook Norrköping to become Sweden's third-most populous city, and by 1900 Malmö had strengthened this position with 60,000 inhabitants.
 Malmö continued to grow through the first half of the 20th century.
 The population had swiftly increased to 100,000 by 1915 and to 200,000 by 1952.